|Spektr-RG launch scrub

-However on the morning of July 11, Roskosmos announced that during the final tests on the pad, specialists had discovered a problem with the launch vehicle, which required additional time to resolve.
+On the morning of July 11, Roskosmos announced that during the final tests on the pad, specialists had discovered a problem with the launch vehicle, which required additional time to resolve.
 The issue will be reviewed at the meeting of the State Commission at Baikonur, where the decision would be made about the launch during the primary or backup window, Roskosmos said.

 In the evening Moscow Time, Roskosmos issued another statement, saying that the pre-launch operations and the work to resolve issues with the vehicle would continue until the meeting of the State Commission then planned on the morning of July 12.
 The decision about the launch (at the originally scheduled time) or the delay until a backup date will be made at that meeting, Roskosmos said.

 The commission met in Baikonur at 04:00 Moscow Time on July 12, and around three hours later, Roskosmos announced that the launch had been postponed until July 13.
 The postponement to a backup date was "due to the necessity for experimental confirmation from the specialists of Moscow-based manufacturer of the Proton-M launch vehicle of a technical solution to resolve the technical problem in one of the systems of the launcher," Roskosmos said.

 According to the State Corporation, the final decision about the possibility of the launch would be made on the morning of July 13 based on the reports from the technical management to the members of the State Commission.